rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 helps us check that our code is functioning in the way we intend.

 Remember all the way back in Chapter 5, Listing 5-9, where we had a `Rectangle` struct and a `can_hold` method, repeated here in Listing 11-5.
-Let's put this code in *src/lib.rs* instead of *src/main.rs* and write some tests for it using the `assert!` macro.
+Let’s put this code in *src/lib.rs* instead of *src/main.rs* and write some tests for it using the `assert!` macro.